Tuhin4042/Machine-Learning/Supervised Learning/Feature Selection Method/readme.md

 ---

 **Feature selection** is a crucial step in the machine learning pipeline that can significantly enhance model performance, interpretability, and computational efficiency.
-By choosing the right features, you ensure that your model is robust and capable of making accurate predictions.
+By choosing the right features, you ensure that your model is robust and capable of making accurate predictions.<span style="color:red;">This text is red.</span>